Kyrie Irving ‘Done In Boston,’ Jalen Rose Says On ESPN

 Following Boston’s loss Monday night, which gave the Bucks a 3-1 series lead, commentator and former NBA player Jalen Rose had harsh words for Irving on ESPN’s Get Up morning show Tuesday.

 “He’s shown that he can’t be the best player on a contending team,” Rose said of Irving.
 “He’s done in Boston.
 And are you ready for this?
-HIs teammates’ll help him pack.”
+His teammates’ll help him pack.”

 Rose also stated that the space-and-pace style the Celtics formerly used, especially last season when they reached the Eastern Conference finals with Irving injured, no longer works with Irving’s style of play.